tus/tus-resumable-upload-protocol/protocol.md

 returned by the `HEAD` request, at which point the Server MAY discard any partial data it may still be holding.

-If a Server receives  `Upload-Partial-Checksum` and `Upload-Partial-Checksum-Range` headers as part of a `PATCH` request and they match its own values for partial data stored for the upload, the Server MUST append it to the upload and move its internal upload offset forward accordingly, before processing the request any further.
+If a Server receives `Upload-Partial-Checksum` and `Upload-Partial-Checksum-Range` headers as part of a `PATCH` request and they match the Server's computed results for its stored partial data for the upload, the Server MUST append the partial data to the upload and move its internal upload offset forward accordingly, before processing the request any further.

 If the Server has disposed of the partial data or if the Client sends range and checksum values that do not match those of the Server for the partial data, the Server MUST dispose of the